AI Use Cases/Manufacturing

 What is the timeframe to deploy AI multi-touch attribution?

-Deployment takes 10-14 weeks from kickoff to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 cover data mapping and system integration with your SAP, Oracle, or Epicor instance.
 Weeks 3-6 involve historical data ingestion and initial model training on your past 18-24 months of closed deals.
 Weeks 7-10 focus on dashboard build and stakeholder testing.
-Week 11-14 covers soft launch and staff training.
-Most manufacturing clients see measurable attribution insights and early budget reallocation recommendations within 60 days of go-live, with full model accuracy achieved by month four as the AI trains on new closed deals.
+Weeks 11-14 cover soft launch and staff training.
+The manufacturing-specific variable is data readiness: a firm whose ERP and CRM records already share clean buyer identities moves through integration faster than one that needs identity resolution work first.
+Either way, a rollout like this is scoped to show measurable attribution insights and early budget reallocation recommendations within 60 days of go-live, with full model accuracy by month four.

 What are the key benefits of using AI for multi-touch attribution in manufacturing?